Dopex - Project Breakdown | Revelo Intel

 For any given Dopex Synthetic Coin (DSC), we can assume that it is pegged to an underlying.
 For example, dpxETH would be the DSC equivalent of a DSC pegged to ETH.

-Theoretically, DCS can be pegged to any asset by changing the assets that are accepted during Bonding as well as the denomination of the perpetual put that is purchased.
+Theoretically, DCS can be pegged to any asset by changing the assets that are accepted during bonding as well as the denomination of the perpetual put that is purchased.

 dpxETH will be used as an example in this document.

-dpxETH is a synthetic asset that is minted via Bonding and that aims to be pegged to 1 ETH.
-To mint the asset at a discount via Bonding, users may use 25% rDPX.
-75% ETH and a Premium for 1 25% OTM rDPX-ETH denominated perpetual put that covers the rDPX amount.
+dpxETH is a synthetic asset that is minted via bonding and that aims to be pegged to 1 ETH.
+To mint the asset at a discount via bonding, users may use 25% rDPX.
+75% ETH and a premium for 1 25% OTM rDPX-ETH denominated perpetual put that covers the rDPX amount.

 Even though dpxETH is meant to be pegged to 1 ETH, it should be noted that the rDPX component of its backing may fluctuate in value relative to ETH.